Kuramoto model on Sierpinski Gasket I: Harmonic maps: Extending to p.c.f. fractals

 and energy form

-Repeating the energy minimization along the lines of Lemma \ref{lem.minimizer} results in a unique harmonic function on $\Gamma_{m+1}^0$.
+Assumption \ref{as.harmonic} allows us to repeat the energy minimization along the lines of Lemma \ref{lem.minimizer}, resulting in a unique harmonic function on $\Gamma_{m+1}^0$.
 This can be harmonically extended as in Lemma \ref{lem.ext_harmonic_on_G} to a dense set of $\tilde{K}$, and further extended by uniform continuity to obtain a harmonic function on the entire $\tilde{K}$.
 Restricting to the fundamental domain and projecting the range to $\mathbb{T}$ yields the desired harmonic map. \end{proof}